devopsinsiders/PyTodoBackendMonolith/Readme.md

-Certainly!
-Here's a README file to help you run the Python application using Docker:

 # Running the Python Application with Docker

 This guide will walk you through the process of building a Docker image and running a Python application using FastAPI, which interacts with a Microsoft SQL Server database using PyODBC.
 The application is containerized for easy deployment and scaling.